-At the FE Week Annual Apprenticeship Conference on March 21-23, the issue of the 20% off-the-job requirement was on everyone’s lips.
+At the AELP Conference on 25-26 June, the issue of the 20% off-the-job requirement was on everyone’s lips.
 Everybody from training providers to employers were discussing whether it presents a huge barrier to the delivery of the three million apprenticeships target set by the government.

 With the sector clamouring for a review of this rule, it may be time to look at alternatives.

 The 20% off-the-job training isn’t new, it has been a requirement for years.
 However, much like the employer contribution, it hasn’t been adhered to or enforced.

 At the risk of voicing an unpopular opinion, I believe that if an apprentice is new to the employer organisation, is earning the national minimum apprenticeship wage and is on a level 2 or 3 apprenticeship, then the 20% off-the-job learning should absolutely be delivered within their contracted working hours.
 Otherwise it is not an apprenticeship – it could be looked at as illegally cheap labour.

 "Instead of 20% off-the-job being calculated based on an apprentice’s “contracted working hours” it will be based on their “paid hours”. "